-Higher education institutions are dedicated to supporting student success, and have a sincere interest in demonstrating their institutional effectiveness.
-In June 2018, EdTech reported that 61 percent of institutions had “some form of analytics-driven initiative in place.”
-To that end, the ed tech industry, including Watermark, has come forward with purpose-built software focused on particular areas of concern, such as assessment or curriculum management.
-It’s been a great leap forward, but one that had an unanticipated consequence: data silos.
+Higher education institutions dedicate processes to supporting student success and have a sincere interest in demonstrating their institutional effectiveness.
+Many schools adopt some form of technology to support data collection and analytics but do not have the right strategies in place to optimize data collection.
+To that end, the ed tech industry has come forward with purpose-built software focused on particular areas of concern, such as assessment or curriculum management.
+It has been a great leap forward, but one that has come with an unanticipated consequence — data silos.

-Fortunately, a new software category is emerging, the educational intelligence system (EIS), which promises to bring campus data together for greater insights.
-Here, we’ll look at the current state of data on campus, consider the challenges of using siloed data, define a vision of educational intelligence, and discuss how institutions are bringing data together to realize the great promise of educational intelligence.
+Fortunately, many schools are opting for centralized solutions, which promise to bring campus data together for greater insights.
+Here, we’ll look at the current state of data on campus, consider the challenges of using siloed data, define a vision of educational data solutions, and discuss how institutions are bringing data together to realize the great promise of better educational attainment and student outcomes.

 Point Solutions on Campus

 Students, faculty, administrators, and other stakeholders use a growing number of disparate point solutions to answer specific sets of questions or operationalize specific processes.
 Many of these solutions fulfill their mission while capturing a segment of campus data that can’t easily be shared across the institution.
 However, point solutions present two additional significant challenges:

 - For every solution used on campus, users experience a learning curve and incur the time lost to “task switching” — shifting attention from system to system to complete their uses of the systems.
 Faculty and administrators are left to cobble together data from multiple systems for analysis, requiring help from IT or data professionals — all of which are resource-intensive.